-In simple words, Psychometric test meaning, an assessment of an candidate, designed to measure attributes like his/her intelligence, personality and aptitude.
+In simple words, Psychometric test meaning, an assessment of a candidate, designed to measure attributes like his/her intelligence, personality, and aptitude.

 Psychometrics is an indispensable part of the hiring process which provides a clearer picture to the recruiter.

 A small history snippet:

 In its most rudimental form, these tests were used as far back as 2200 BC by the Chinese emperor to refine his army of warriors.

 More recently the origin of psychometrics has been attributed to Sir Francis Galton who proposed that different people had different characteristics making some more fit than others.
 He was inspired by Charles Darwin’s famous work, “ The Origin Of Species”.
 Initially, the term ‘mental test’ was used, which was coined by James Cattell in 1890.
 A more structured approach was given to these tests by French psychologist Alfred Binet through the intelligence test in 1908.
 Since then psychometric tests have only evolved further and have become an indispensable tool in the hiring decisions of the 21st century.